patchedsoul/stellar/README.md

 # <a name="Introduction"></a>__Introduction__

-As an software engineer, hobbyist and student I struggle with maintaining what I learn over time especially as concepts pick up in complexity.
+As a software engineer, hobbyist and student I struggle with maintaining what I learn over time especially as concepts pick up in complexity.
 Reiterating over concepts and keeping a journal are two methods I implement to overcome this whether I'm in class taking notes, at work